GabeScott/standard-works-vault/General Conference/2006 October - The Plan of Salvation.md

 # The Plan of Salvation

-*By L. Tom Perry - Of the Quorum of the Twelve Apostles*
+By Elder L. Tom Perry - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2006 General Conference*

+>*We are not left alone to wander through mortality without knowing of the master plan which the Lord has designed for His children.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/the-plan-of-salvation?lang=eng)